Dinston vomits repeatedly on the hood of a car. After a few good hurls, he turns around and gathers his poise.

 Dinston: I feel differently about you now.

 Dinston: You seem like you’re going to take up my time.
-I let you watch but now, you can fuck off.
+I let you watch but now, you can blow off.

 Chickie: I don’t want to.